5 Oldest Cat Breeds in the World

 2. The Siamese

 The Siamese is one of the oldest domestic cats in existence.
-Apart from their distinctive and smooth appearance, you’d find these pretty cats with silver-gray fur with blue eyes.
+Apart from their distinctive and smooth appearance, you’d find these pretty cats with silver-gray fur and blue eyes.
 Their fur can also come in orange, blue, or brown.

 Just so you know, the Siamese is a very curious feline, equally demanding, and very smart.
 This cat has been loved for its attractive looks and singing abilities.